fowler-mychale/tableView_v1/README.md

 # tableView_v1
 Dashboard

 A Tableview that runs queries via a SQL backend.
-This application is for users who do not wish to use SQL for obtaining information.
+This application is for users who do not wish to use SQL queries to obtain information.

 Simply press the "query_1" button and the data will populate.